renatodinizc/dsa_rust/README.md

 ### Custom Trie
 A generic Trie implementation, which can be used to implement a autocomplete feature for words in a smartphone.
 Pretty cool!

+### Custom Graph
+A generic Graph implementation, specialized in containing relationships.
+Powered with depth-first search and traversal and breath-first traversal capabilities.

 ## Testing

 Test cases are included for verifying the correctness of each algorithm and the hash map.
 Run tests with: